reykjavik-university/2014-T-514-VEFT/Week05/Validation.md

 As we have seen so far it is common to do the validation in the controller action it self, but what if we wanted to separate this process and perform the validation in a service layer.

-The first to do is to create a class with a function that validated a model of any type
+The first thing to do is to create a class with a function that validated a model of any type

 ```c#
 using CoursesAPI.Services.Exceptions;